sahilmore02/football-analytics-sql-powerbi/README.md

 ## 🧠 Key Insights

-* Liverpool emerged as the top-performing team in the league
+* Liverpool dominated the league with the highest points and consistent performance
-* Barcelona showed weaker defensive performance with higher goals conceded
+* Barcelona showed defensive weaknesses with higher goals conceded
-* Haaland, Kane, and Salah dominated the scoring charts
+* Haaland, Kane, and Salah emerged as top goal scorers
-* Midfielders contributed significantly to assists
+* Midfielders contributed significantly to assists and overall playmaking
-* Own goals impacted match outcomes in multiple scenarios
+* Own goals influenced match outcomes in multiple scenarios

 ---